-Graduate Nurse Residencies are offered three times each year:
+Graduate Nurse Residencies are offered twice each year:

 Designed for the new graduate nurse who is licensed as an RN before the start date, this year-long program facilitates the transition from student nurse to professional nurse using a myriad of educational techniques.
 The length of the orientation period will vary between 12 and 20 weeks, depending on the unit and/or specialty.
 During this time, an RN preceptor provides support, encouragement, and expertise, and shares in the daily rewards and challenges of nursing at Penn State Hershey.
 Once orientation is complete, the Residency continues with required monthly seminars, educational opportunities, and activities that provide an atmosphere of camaraderie where participants celebrate their personal growth, skill development, and burgeoning self confidence with one another.
 These four-hour seminars provide the opportunity for residents to build a supportive network with other nurses who are just beginning their careers at Penn State Hershey.

 The residency is a full-time position that transitions seamlessly into a full-time staff nurse position.
 Full pay and benefits are effective the first day of hire.
 Graduate Nurse Residents are expected to remain full-time on one unit for the entire year of the program, as well as actively participate in all generalized and specialty learning opportunities that are offered.

 Quote from a recent Graduate Nurse Resident: "The residency prepared me to be the competent nurse that I am today.
 Having the support of my preceptor and peers was a huge help when days were tough."

 To speak with a Nurse Recruiter, please call Ryan Hartnett at 717-531-8696 or email firstname.lastname@example.org.

 - What shift will I be working?